brooksbenson/eloquent-js/chapter10/chapter10-notes.md

 ### Common JS

-The main concept in a Common JS module system is a function called *require*.
+The main concept in a Common JS module system is the *require* function.
 The require function takes the name of a module and returns its interface.
 To accomplish this, the module needs to call require to access its own dependencies, then it returns an interface in an object bound to exports.
+Along the way, the require function is caching modules that have already been required, so if a module has already been loaded, the module doing to requiring pulls from the cache rather than reloading it.

 ### ECMAScript Modules